cfmrp/mtool/README.md

 + SMATCH Precision, Recall, and F1 ([Cai & Knight, 2013](http://www.aclweb.org/anthology/P13-2131));
 + UCCA Labeled and Unlabeled Dependency F1 ([Hershcovich et al., 2019](https://www.aclweb.org/anthology/S19-2001)).

+The ‘official’ cross-framework metric for the MRP 2019 shared task is a generalization of the framework-specific metrics, considering all applicable ‘pieces of information’ (i.e. tuples representing basic structural elements) for each framework:

+1. top nodes;
+2. node labels;
+3. node properties;
+4. node anchoring;
+5. directed edges;
+6. edge labels; and
+7. edge properties.

+When comparing two graphs, node-to-node correspondences need to be established (via a potentially approximative search) to maximize the aggregate, unweighted score of all of the tuple types that apply for each specific framework.
+Directed edges and edge labels, however, are always considered in conjunction during this search.
 ```
 ./main.py --read mrp --score mces --gold data/sample/eds/wsj.mrp data/score/eds/wsj.pet.mrp
 {"n": 87,